takays/sentiment-analysis-words-to-return/README.md

      python sentiment_chatgpt.py --input_file ./data/reports/example.txt --output_file ./results/chatgpt_sentiment.csv

 - **`sentiment_Claude.ipynb`**
-- Demonstrates how to use Claude (Anthropic API) for sentiment analysis in a notebook format.
+  Demonstrates how to use Claude (Anthropic API) for sentiment analysis in a notebook format.

 - **`sentiment_Gemini.ipynb`**
-- Demonstrates how to use Gemini for sentiment analysis in a notebook format.
+  Demonstrates how to use Gemini for sentiment analysis in a notebook format.

 ## Note
 Intermediate files produced by this code have been excluded from this documentation due to size constraints.

 ## Author
-* Moe Nakasuji
+* Moe Nakasuji (Kwansei Gakuin University)
-* Katsuhiko Okada
+* Katsuhiko Okada (Kwansei Gakuin University)
-* Yasutomo Tsukioka
+* Yasutomo Tsukioka (Kwansei Gakuin University)
-* Kwansei Gakuin University
-* Takahiro Yamasaki
+* Takahiro Yamasaki (Osaka Sangyo University)
-* Osaka Sangyo University